 At CSU, Jeb has taught courses including, “Field Studies in Urban Problems,” “Criminology,” “Corrections,” “Deviant Behavior,” “Juvenile Delinquency,” “Social Organization,” “The Individual in Society,” “Sound and Society,” “Hip-Hop and Justice Studies,” and “Social Movements,” among other courses.
 His research and teaching interests span the disciplines of sociology, ethnic studies, cultural studies, geography, history, and anthropology, and include topics such as: race and ethnicity, prison, music, sound, social movements, transnationalism, intersectionality (race, class, gender, sexuality), popular culture, archives, and ethnography.

 Jeb lectures nationally through SpeakOut!: The Institute for Democratic Education and Culture, with colleagues such as Angela Davis, Winona LaDuke, Sonia Sanchez, Van Jones, Noam Chomsky, Ward Churchill, Alice Walker, and the late Howard Zinn.
-He has given talks to thousands of people at campuses across the United States including Yale University; University of California, Berkeley; and the Universities of Minnesota, Missouri, and Kansas.
+He has given talks to thousands of people at campuses across the United States including Yale University, University of California, University of Minnesota, University of Missouri, and Kansas University.

-Jeb has received international media attention for his work from NBC, ABC, and MTV Networks; the Associated Press; Complex Magazine; and Hot 97 Radio in New York, among other media outlets.
-He has been featured in the television program, The (White) Rapper Show (VH1), the film, Mirrors of Privilege: Making Whiteness Visible (WorldTrust), and the books, Other People’s Property: A Shadow History of Hip-Hop in White America, and Beacons in the Storm: White Educator Activists Working for Racial Justice.
+Jeb has received international media attention for his work from NBC, ABC, and MTV Networks, Associated Press, Complex Magazine, and Hot 97 Radio in New York, among other media outlets.
+He has been featured in the television program, The (White) Rapper Show (MTV/VH1), the film, Mirrors of Privilege: Making Whiteness Visible (WorldTrust), and the books, Other People’s Property: A Shadow History of Hip-Hop in White America, and Beacons in the Storm: White Educator Activists Working for Racial Justice.

-Jeb has volunteered with social justice organizations locally and nationally, including: Showing Up for Racial Justice (National), Black Lives Matter (National and Long Beach, CA Chapter), The Occupy Movement (National and Various Chapters), Critical Resistance (Los Angeles Chapter), Californians for Justice (Oakland, CA Chapter), the Center for Third World Organizing, the Challenging White Supremacy workshop, Khmer Girls in Action, Men Making a Change, Los Angeles Community Action Network, and Alliance of White Anti-Racists Everywhere – Los Angeles.
-Jeb is based in Long Beach, CA and is on LinkedIn.
+Jeb has volunteered with social justice organizations locally and nationally, including: Showing Up for Racial Justice (National), Black Lives Matter (National and Long Beach, CA Chapter), Occupy Movement (National and Various Chapters), Critical Resistance (Los Angeles Chapter), Californians for Justice (Oakland Chapter), Center for Third World Organizing, Challenging White Supremacy workshop, Khmer Girls in Action, Men Making a Change, Los Angeles Community Action Network, Alliance of White Anti-Racists Everywhere – Los Angeles, Synthysys, Hip-Hop Co-op, Solidarity Institute, and Session.